royalt1234/Darey.io-PBL/project6.md

 ---
 * Open up the Linux terminal to begin configuration

 * Use lsblk command to inspect what block devices are attached to the server.
 Notice names of your newly created devices.
-All devices in Linux reside in /dev/ directory.
-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there - their names will likely be xvdf, xvdh, xvdg.

 ![lsblk](./images/p6/lsblk.png)